Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - Generate a transaction with the following properties:
   - The **first input** must be spent from the *mutable data address*.
   - The **first output** must be an OP_RETURN containing JSON with the following key-value pairs:
-    - A key value of `cid` and a value of the CID that can be retrieved over IPFS
+    - A key of `cid` and a value of the CID representing JSON data that can be retrieved over IPFS.
-    - A key value of `ts` (for *timestamp*) and a value containing a number representing a [JavaScript date](https://www.w3schools.com/jsref/jsref_gettime.asp)
+    - A key of `ts` (for *timestamp*) and a value containing a number representing a [JavaScript date](https://www.w3schools.com/jsref/jsref_gettime.asp).

 Example:
 ```